2026 NFL divisional round odds, spreads, predictions: Playoff picks from 10,000 computer sims

-2026 NFL divisional round odds, lines, picks, best bets: Computer model backs Chicago Bears
+2026 NFL divisional round odds, lines, picks, best bets: Computer model backing Chicago Bears

 SportsLine's advanced model has simulated every game 10,000 times and locked in its NFL playoff best bets today

 The 2026 NFL playoffs continue in their second week with the divisional round NFL schedule on Sunday.
 Underdogs went 4-2 against the spread on Wild Card Weekend, which could certainly affect where you lean with your divisional round NFL picks.
 Sunday divisional round NFL bets center on Patriots vs. Texans at 3 p.m.
 ET and Rams vs. Bears at 6:30 p.m.
 ET.
-The Pats (-3.5, 40.5) are on a 1-6 run versus the line when they have a rest advantage, which could make them ones to fade with Houston coming off a Monday victory.
+The Pats (-3.5, 40.5) are on a 1-6 run versus the line when they have a rest advantage, which could make them ones to fade with Houston coming off a Monday victory, despite the Texans being without Nico Collins (concussion).

 Meanwhile, L.A. is the only Wild Card team that lost against the spread but won its game outright, as the Rams are 4.5-point road favorites (O/U 48.5) in the latest divisional round NFL odds.
 However, the Rams have prevailed in their last four trips to the Windy City, but how much should that matchup history sway your NFL picks?
 All of the updated divisional round NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best divisional round NFL picks now.